 Eligibility, Nomination & Review Process

-- Only trainees appointed during the last fiscal year (Sept.
+- Any trainee appointed at MD Anderson Cancer Center at any time during the last fiscal year (Sept.
 1 of the previous year through August 31st of the current year) are eligible.

 - The outstanding research and postdoctoral trainee winners from the previous award year will not be eligible to be nominated this year.
 See Previous Award Winners below.